nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/accessibility/data-a11y.md

 ---
 ## What is data accessibility?

-Low numeracy affects half of the adults in the UK, and about 1 in 20 people have dyscalculia in the UK.
-As a comparison, about 1 in 10 to 20 people have dyslexia.
+Low numeracy affects more than half of the adults in the UK, while an estimated 25% of people have maths learning difficulties.
+These can be attributed to neurodivergence, including conditions such as dyscalculia or dyslexia, or external factors such as a traumatic school experience.
+About 1 in 20 people have dyscalculia in the UK, and about 1 in 17 have dyslexia.

 Many live with the limitations of not understanding numbers and the impact that has on everyday life, like managing money, arranging appointments, doing calculations and telling the time.